Jeanne de Loos-Haaxman: Biography

-In 1909 she married the lawyer Wolter de Loos (1878–1950) and they would go on to have a daughter, Jeanne (1910-1973), and three sons; Wolter 1911-1987; Pieter Anne 1914-1974 en Dirk Albert Elisa 1915-1990.
+In 1909, she married the lawyer Wolter de Loos (1878–1950) and they would go on to have a daughter, Jeanne (1910-1973), and three sons; Wolter (1911–1987); Pieter Anne (1914–1974) and Dirk Albert Elisa (1915–1990).

 Move to Dutch East Indies

 After short stays in Brussels and in Leiden, the young family left for the Dutch East Indies (now Indonesia), which seemed to offer them more professional opportunities.

 While living in Batavia (present day Jakarta), De Loos-Haaxman discovered the poor condition of the government's portrait collection of governors; according to DBNL, "when Mrs. De Loos first saw these portraits in 1924 [they were] ripped and saggy canvases, affected by insects."
 She advised the governor-general to restore the portraits and subsequently she was put in charge of the country's painting collection.
 1925, a budget for the restoration was passed by the national government and a Dutch art restorer who had recently traveled to the area took over the actual work.
 In that same year, she took an appointment as unpaid curator of the country's art collection.

 This was also the start of De Loos-Haaxman's historical study of the art of Western artists in the Dutch East Indies, which became the subject of her two-volume work, Verlaat report Indië.
 She also began documenting the art inventory of private owners in the area.

 Working as a teacher between 1927 and 1932, De Loos-Haaxman instructed students in art history and drawing at a new school in Batavia.